iferminm/iferminm.github.io/content/Blog/what_to_learn.md

 time to learn whatever you want, in my opinion you need to know at least one of those popular languages just to make sure if something unexpected happens to your current job, you can find a new one quick.
-In my case, maybe I've been just lucky, I know Python, Java and Javascript and those are three of the most popular languages out there today.
+In my case, maybe I've been just lucky, I know Python, Java and JavaScript and those are three of the most popular languages out there today.
 But I also know their popularity won't last forever and that some less popular languages might pay better salaries because supply is less and the skills are more rare.